Crack on windshield: Biman flight forced to return to Dubai

 The windshield had also cracked two hours after takeoff.

-A Boeing 737-7 model Biman flight headed from Chattogram to Abu Dhabi was forced to make an emergency landing in Dhaka after its windshield cracked in June.
+In June, a Boeing 737-7 model Biman flight headed from Chattogram to Abu Dhabi was forced to make an emergency landing in Dhaka after its windshield cracked.

-In February 2022, another Boeing 737 aircraft was grounded in Malaysia after the glass on the cockpit cracked.
+In February 2022, another Boeing 737 aircraft was grounded in Malaysia after the cockpit windshield cracked.

 Another Boeing Dreamliner faced a similar issue in mid-air in August of that year as it was headed to Doha.
 It had to return to Dhaka from Indian airspace.